 - Outgoing access on port 443 from the Connector Host to Tulip.
 IP addresses to whitelist are available in this article: Networking Requirements for a Tulip Deployment

-- Access to all systems to be used in Connectors over the relevant ports for the external service (default ports listed below).
+- Access to all systems to be used in Connectors over the relevant ports for the external service (default ports listed above).

 Note that no inbound access (from the internet to the Connector Host) is required.
 The Connector Host initiates all connections to the Tulip Cloud.

 How is the on-premise Connector Host distributed?